flyteorg/flyte/rsts/concepts/admin.rst

 Adding sorting to requests
 ++++++++++++++++++++++++++

 Only a subset of fields are supported for sorting list queries.
-The explicit list is below:
+The explicit list is shown below:

 - ListTasks